 Vitamin D is actually a group of fat-soluble secosteroids responsible for intestinal absorption of calcium and phosphate.
 Basically it is a neuroregulatory steroidal hormone that influences THOUSANDS of gene interactions in your body.
 One example of an important gene that vitamin D up-regulates is your ability to fight infections, as well as chronic inflammation.
 It produces over 200 antimicrobial peptides, the most important of which is cathelicidin, a naturally occurring broad-spectrum antibiotic.
 This is one of the explanations for why it can be so effective against colds and influenza.

 The principal source of vitamin D is your own skin.
 A chemical compound naturally present in the superficial layers of skin is converted, on exposure to UV-B radiation, to cholecalciferol (vitamin D3).
 We manufacture this vitamin D only if we expose our skin to UV-B radiation.
-If we spend all day indoors or are never outside mid-day, then we simply do not get sufficient ultraviolet radiation from the sun to make enough vitamin D. In addition, sunscreen messes this up, so if you spend all day but ALWAYS have on sunscreen, you’re also blocking that absorption advantage.
-A light-skinned person, wearing a bathing suit, will make about 15,000 IU of vitamin D in 15–20 minutes in July at midday.
+If we spend all day indoors or are never outside mid-day, then we simply do not get sufficient ultraviolet radiation from the sun to make enough vitamin D. In addition, sunscreen messes this up, so if you spend all day but ALWAYS have on sunscreen, you’re also blocking that absorption advantage. (read about a study that confirms this here A light-skinned person, wearing a bathing suit, will make about 15,000 IU of vitamin D in 15–20 minutes in July at midday.
 Darker-skinned individuals can do the same, but it will take about twice as long.
 The brief exposure needed to produce adequate vitamin D is not enough to cause skin cancer.
 However, if you are worried about that risk, apply sunscreen after the first 15 minutes of exposure.
 But spend 15 minutes in full sun when you can as often as you can.